dieDeMiguel/vercel-ship-25-coding-agent/README.md

 Contributions are welcome!
 To contribute, please fork the repository, create a new branch for your changes, and submit a pull request.
 Make sure to follow the existing code style and include appropriate tests.

+## About Me

+This project was created by a passionate developer who enjoys building innovative AI-powered solutions.
+With experience in modern JavaScript and TypeScript, I aim to create efficient, maintainable, and user-friendly software.

 1. Install the Vercel CLI: `npm i -g vercel`
 2. Deploy this repo with the button above.
 3. Clone the new repo locally.